dking1342/ruby-on-rails-intro/README.md

-# ruby-on-rails-intro
-An intro into Ruby on Rails, a Ruby framework
+# Ruby on Rails

+## Documentation
+Documentation for Ruby on Rails can be found <a href="https://rubyonrails.org/">here</a>

+## Explanation
+The branches cover use cases and examples for Ruby on Rail